Expert Cosmetic Inspection for Your Boat Surfaces

 As an example of the importance of having a cosmetic survey:

 This is just one example of why a cosmetic report might be of value to you.
-A cosmetic report is to discover the true current condition of all the surfaces, if there are any defects in the manufacturing process, or cleaning methods used that complicate future refurbishment and maintenance of the cosmetics.
+A cosmetic report is to discover the actual condition of all the surfaces and if there are any defects in the manufacturing process or cleaning methods that complicate future refurbishment and maintenance of the cosmetics.

 The picture above just looks like pepper, or very tiny dots on the gelcoat that could be mistaken for dirt/dust with the naked eye, (nothing to worry about) however closer inspection with magnification reveals a manufacturing defect of the gelcoat that will prove to be a big problem when it comes to protecting and maintaining the surfaces.
 This type of defect although not common is an expensive repair and one that the owner wished he'd known about prior to his purchase.